 You are welcome to report an incident anonymously.
 If you would like someone to follow-up with you about the progress of your incident report however, you would need to provide contact information.

 All reports will be kept confidential with details shared only with the Code of Conduct committee members.
 In the case that a CoC committee member is involved in a report, the member will be asked to recuse themselves from ongoing conversations, and they will not have access to reports after the enforcement decision has been made.
 Resolution action may also include removal of that member from the CoC committee.

 In rare cases, the CoC committee may suspend a community member.
-In such cases, the Executive Council and Carpentries Staff will be informed in order to prevent future harm to the community, and the Carpentries Staff Immediate Response Checklist will be employed.
+In such cases, the Executive Council and Carpentries Staff will be informed in order to prevent future harm to the community, and The Carpentries Staff Immediate Response Checklist will be employed.

-Some incidents happen in one-on-one interactions, and though details are anonymized, the reported person may be able to guess who made the report.
+Some incidents happen in one-on-one interactions, and though details are anonymised, the reported person may be able to guess who made the report.
 If you have concerns about retaliation or your personal safety, please note those concerns in your report.
 You are still encouraged to report the incident so that we can support you while keeping our community members safe.
-In some cases, we can compile several anonymized reports into a pattern of behaviour, and take action on that pattern.
+In some cases, we can compile several anonymised reports into a pattern of behaviour, and take action on that pattern.

 The Code of Conduct committee may determine that a public statement should be made about the incident and/or the action taken.
 If that is the case, the identities of all reporters and reportees will remain confidential unless those individuals instruct the CoC committee otherwise.

 Reports can be filed anonymously with minimal details.
 If you do not feel you can provide details, we would still like to be aware that an incident occurred.
 Our ability to act is impacted by the amount of information you can provide, however.

 Information about an incident may be communicated to relevant Carpentries personnel in cases where a community member is suspended from engaging in The Carpentries community.
 In those cases, the Termed Suspension Checklist will be employed.